cortexlabs/cortex/docs/quick-start.md

 The first deployment may take some extra time as Cortex's dependencies are downloaded.

-You can get an overview of the deployment using `cortex get`:
+You can get an overview of the deployment using `cortex get` (see [resource statuses](applications/resources/statuses.md) for the meaning of each status):

 ```
 $ cortex get